botpress/botpress/integrations/telegram/readme.md

-# Telegram

-## Description

-This integration allows your bot to interact with Telegram.
+The Telegram integration allows your AI-powered chatbot to seamlessly interact with Telegram, a popular messaging platform with a large user base.
+Connect your chatbot to Telegram and engage with your audience in real-time conversations.
+With this integration, you can automate customer support, provide personalized recommendations, send notifications, and handle inquiries directly within Telegram.
+Leverage Telegram's rich features, including text messages, inline buttons, media files, and more, to create dynamic and interactive chatbot experiences.
+Empower your chatbot to deliver exceptional user experiences on Telegram with the Telegram Integration for Botpress.